Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 Some events create a change to a named stat on the `Caravan` Object.
 The actual change happens somewhere in the code where events are processed.

 Not all events have all properties.
-For example only the shop event has `products`.
+For example, only the shop event has `products`.
 Shop events don't have `stat` or `value`.
 Shop events change stats on `Caravan` but only when you buy something from the shop.

 ## Challenges